Absolute zero Kelvin

 Scientists have achieved temperatures extremely close to absolute zero, where matter exhibits quantum effects such as superconductivity and superfluidity.

 An additional assumption is that at 0⁰ K none of the basic properties of the atom and its constituents altered fatally.
-Whenever the temperature goes up again, the atoms will resume their presence in the condition and behavior as is specific for a certain temperature.
+Whenever the temperature goes up again, the atoms will resume their presence in the condition and behavior specific to a certain temperature.

-It is therefore likely to assume also in regular science, that temperature is related to an external impact on the atom that is relatively easy to reverse.
+It is, therefore, likely to assume, also in regular science, that temperature is related to an external impact on the atom that is relatively easy to reverse.
 The idea has been for a long time that the atom or molecule is vibrating as a total system, equally in all three axes.
 There are quite a number of these mechanical theories, and there is no final scientific verdict for acceptance or rejection.
-Nevertheless, it is unclear how the vibrating molecules absorb and emit their “kinetic” energy.
+Nevertheless, how the vibrating molecules absorb and emit their “kinetic” energy is unclear.

-In The Dutch Paradigm, the thermal expansion defines as the exchange of photons between the environment and the objects in that environment.
-At 0⁰ K there are no photons available for exchange anymore, while nothing has changed in the structure and constituents of the constructs
+In The Dutch Paradigm, thermal expansion is the exchange of photons between the environment and the objects within that environment.
+At 0⁰ K, there are no photons available for exchange, even though nothing has changed in the structure and constituents of the objects.